mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 In 2017, I got tired of having to reboot all of my VMs every time I rebooted my Windows system, so I [built my first homelab VM server](/building-a-vm-homelab-2017/).

-By 2019, I started doing all development with VS Code and Remote SSH, which mostly works but is unusual enough to cause issues occasionally.
+By 2019, I was doing all of my development with VS Code and Remote SSH, which mostly works but is unusual enough to cause issues occasionally.

 Then, two changes happened in the last year: